 - Built-in USB Ports (at least one)

 One thing to take into consideration is a Touch Screen capability.
-In the coming months we will be adding interfaces that are much quicker to access through a Touch Screen than with a keyboard and mouse.
+In the coming months we will be adding interfaces that may be more convenient to use than a touchpad and mouse in a performance context.

 The Audio Interface is Grand Central Station for the Audio Inputs And Outputs.
 It’s where you connect your microphone, your headphones, and provides the audio outputs to speakers if you have them.
 It’s where you control the overall volume of your headphones and speakers.
 It also provides the 48 volt phantom power and preamplifier which is required by the large diaphragm condenser microphones we recommend.